FoamyGuy/javascript_example_projects/functions_and_returns.md

 	This function uses our wrapper functions to make a div that contains basic account information.

-	It expects to receive one parameter, the accountNumer of the account that you want to show.
+	It expects to receive one parameter, the accountNumber of the account that you want to show.
 */
 function buildAccountDiv(accountNumber){